 “Really?!
 Well, I think Santa might be fresh out of those…!”

 Now back to the drawing board on looking for holiday gifts…but Mama has found a few electronic toys that just might….might make her excited — even if it’s not an iPad 2.
+I got some great ideas from my kid need’s that picks.
 But on a side note, Mama wouldn’t complain if there was one under tree with Mama’s name on it!